watsonwork/watsonwork-developer-docs/guides/join_space_mutation.md

 ## Concepts

-The _joinSpace_ mutation allows you to join a workspace, where applicable, with the space ID.
-Currently this only applicable to spaces you are currently invited to.
+The _joinSpace_ mutation allows the user to join a space.
+Currently this is only applicable to spaces the user is invited to already.
-In this scenario _joinSpace_ is used to accept the invite.

 ## Schema